microsoft/LightGBM/docs/GPU-Windows.md

+This guide is for the MinGW build.

+For the MSVC build with GPU, please refer to https://github.com/Microsoft/LightGBM/wiki/Installation-Guide#windows-2

 # Install LightGBM GPU version in Windows (CLI / R / Python), using MinGW/gcc

 This is for a vanilla installation of Boost, including full compilation steps from source without precompiled libraries.